Professor, Intellectual & Artist

 Riché Richardson pictured with Norma Darden on October 15, 2021, at Miss Mamie's Spoonbread, Too, in Harlem, author of Spoonbread and Strawberry Wine: Recipes and Reminiscences of Family, owner of this legendary restaurant and former Wilhemina model, who was featured in the famous 1978 fashion show The Battle of Versailles.
 Ms. Darden hosted and served as the speaker for the reception and final event capping off the week-long visit to New York City of Cornell's Design Justice Workshop on black memory workers co-taught by Richardson and the architect Peter Robinson, a landmark learning experience sponsored by the Mellon Foundation

-Riché Richardson pictured with Marla Frederick and Mathew Knowles during Dr. Knowles's visit to Cornell University on September 27, 2018 for an interview with the scholars introduced by Gerard Aching, which was preceded by remarks from Cornell's Provost Mike Kotlikoff, and a performance by Baraka Kwa Wimbo, the university's black women's acapella gospel ensemble.
+Riché Richardson pictured with colleague and friend from Harvard Marla Frederick and Mathew Knowles during Dr. Knowles's visit to Cornell University on September 27, 2018 for an interview with the scholars introduced by Gerard Aching, which was preceded by remarks from Cornell's Provost Mike Kotlikoff, and a performance by Baraka Kwa Wimbo, the university's black women's acapella gospel ensemble.
 Images here show Dr. Knowles during the dialogue with Richardson's freshmen students in The African American Short Story course on the left, and on the right, touring Cornell Library's Special Collections during a visit to its landmark Hip Hop Collection while viewing a copy of Lincoln's Emancipation Proclamation, a theme at the foundation of his 2018 book The Emancipation of Slaves Through Music.

 .jpg)